2nd Motor Brigade (Australia): History

 In May 1942, the armoured forces were restructured, and the 2nd Motor Brigade lost the 1st Motor Regiment, which became the 1st Army Tank Battalion and was reassigned to the 3rd Army Tank Brigade.
 Meanwhile, the 24th Motor Regiment was disbanded.
 Brigade headquarters moved to Taree, where it was re-formed.
 With the disbandment of the 4th Motor Brigade, two of its motor regiments – the 6th and 7th – joined the 2nd Motor Brigade moving to Kempsey and Taree respectively.
 Meanwhile, the 12th Motor Regiment re-joined the brigade, although it remained at Coffs Harbour until July when the 1st Motor Division's headquarters moved there, freeing up the 12th to move further south, around Kempsey, so that it could concentrate closer to brigade headquarters.
 This resulted in the 6th Motor Regiment moving to Taree at this time.

 In late 1942, the Australian government sought to raise two Militia armoured divisions – the 2nd and 3rd.
 These formations were to be established on the light scale, to complement the 1st Armoured Division, which had been raised as part of the Second Australian Imperial Force.
 The brigade was assigned to the 2nd Armoured Division, and a significant restructure took place.
 The 6th Motor Regiment was converted into an armoured car regiment and became a divisional asset, while the 12th Motor Regiment also became an armoured car regiment and was transferred to the 3rd Armoured Division, and the 7th Motor Regiment was disbanded.
 To replace these losses, the 2nd Motor Brigade received the 15th, 17th and 20th Motor Regiments.
 These units moved to Wallgrove in November 1942 as part of their concentration prior to joining the 2nd Armoured Division.

 In February 1943, the brigade moved to Gherang, Victoria, but around this time the 20th Motor Regiment was sent to Queensland to reinforce the 2nd Armoured Brigade and the 15th Motor Regiment was sent to Western Australia to join the 1st Armoured Brigade.
 This left just the 17th Motor Regiment and the brigade's headquarters in Victoria.
-The brigade did not see any active service and was disbanded at Gherang, Victoria, in April 1943, as part of a draw down of Australia's armoured forces that was undertaken once the threat of an invasion had passed.
+The brigade did not see any active service and was disbanded at Gherang in April 1943, as part of a draw down of Australia's armoured forces that was undertaken once the threat of an invasion had passed.
 At this time, the Australian government decided to reallocate some of the manpower that had been tied up in the armoured divisions to other formations that would be used for jungle warfare, or to civilian industry.

 One of the brigade's former units, the 20th Motor Regiment, was subsequently deployed to Merauke, in Dutch New Guinea, as part of Merauke Force to undertake defensive duties.
 In February 1945, the 20th Motor Regiment was converted into a pioneer battalion and was renamed the 20th Pioneer Battalion.
 Of the four companies subsequently raised, No. 3 Pioneer Company served in New Guinea before the end of the war.